Spotted Zebras, Yellow Cardinals, and Three-Antlered Deer: What Causes these Animal Oddities?

 3. Spotted Zebra

-A plains zebra foal with a highly unusual dark coat and white polka dots was spotted in Kenya’s Maasai Mara National Reserve last September.
+A plains zebra foal with a highly unusual dark coat and white polka dots was spotted in Kenya’s Masai Mara National Reserve last September.
 This zebra, which was named “Tira” after the Maasai guide who found it, had a striking, spotted coat pattern, rather than the trademark white coat with black stripes.
 Some scientists believe that this coloration is due to a condition called pseudomelanism, a rare genetic mutation that, like albinism, is caused by a disruption in melanin production.
 With this mutation, melanin is still produced, but it does not manifest correctly as stripes.

 Unfortunately, many zebras with unusual coloration may not survive very long, Ren Larison, a biologist at the University of California, Los Angeles, told National Geographic.
 A lack of stripes may affect the zebra’s ability to camouflage from predators, regulate temperature, and deter biting flies that carry diseases like equine influenza.